sangitsdhar/mBot/README.md

 ## Activity 0 Setting up Serial Communications

 * Being able to see the output of sensors is a simple way to ensure the activities are going in the right direction.
+* Remember to includ `#define SERIAL_MONITOR_ACTIVATE 1` at the start of the program.
 * Ensure that the `SERIAL_MONITOR_ACTIVATE` is set to 1 and the following code is present in  `void setup()` to ensure that serial communication is setup correctly
 ```
 if (SERIAL_MONITOR_ACTIVATE)
     Serial.begin(9600);
 ```
+* You can see the results in the Serial Monitor that can be opened by clicking the magnifying glass icon at the top right of the IDE or pressing `Ctrl/Cmd+Shift+M`

 ## Activity 1 Ultrasonic Sensors
 ![Ultrasonic Sensors](https://github.com/sangitsdhar/mBot/blob/main/Images/uSsensor.png)